digital-work-lab/theses/docs/writing/structure_and_contents.md

 Each section has its own scope, as illustrated in the figure below.
 In the introduction, you can contextualize your work with respect to the broader topic.
 The methods and findings focus more narrowly on the evidence and findings of your work.
-Afterwards, the discussion should explain how your findings relate to prior resarch.
+Afterwards, the discussion should explain how your findings relate to prior research.

 ![Anatomy of a research paper](https://raw.githubusercontent.com/digital-work-lab/handbook/main/assets/images/anatomy_research_paper_wang.png){: target="_blank"}